juliajconti/juliajconti.github.io/content/authors/admin/_index.md

 ## About Me

 As of August 2021, I have joined the doctoral program in cognitive psychology at Carnegie Mellon University.
-I am a member of the LearnLab and the OAK Lab of the Human-Computer Interaction Institute and my research focuses on the acquisition of relational rules.
+I am a member of the [LearnLab](https://learnlab.org) and the [OAK Lab](https://www.theoaklab.org/) of the Human-Computer Interaction Institute and my research focuses on the acquisition of relational rules.

 Relations, as widespread and important as they are, require a multi-faceted method of investigation.
 I do so by applying computational models of learning to the experimental behavior of adults, children, and non-human primates alike.

-Further information including my background, ongoing projects, art, and CV can be found on this site.
-Thank you for visiting!